StefRuseva88/unit-tests-chai-mocha/README.md

 ```

 ### Module Format
 For the purposes of this project, it doesn't matter which standard you'd prefer to use – ESM or CommonJS.
-I used CommonJS.
+This time I used CommonJS.

 If you chose the CommonJS standard, you don't have to change the file extension of the test files and you don't need to add `"type": "module"` in the `package.json` file.